The Austin, TX indie-rock trio The Western Front's new single Louise’s Porch comes from the EP, Thanks For Having Me.

 The Western Front is the musical project of brothers Drew and Mitch Fischels and childhood friend, David Earl.
 The trio writes, records, and produces music out of their home studio.
+It is a 100% DIY operation.

 The group's unique sound was first heard on 2004’s, Go To Your Desire; Don’t Hang Around Here, which was lauded for its wide scope, genre-mashing, and solid DIY production.
 This year also marked the band’s first of many U.S. tours.